 A tankless system requires a specific ventilation system that only a professional can install.
 You might even need to install new pipework if you choose a gas-powered unit.
 This work may increase the initial cost as well.

-Because the heating process only starts when you ask for it, you might need to wait a few minutes before the water reaches the temperature you want.
+Because the heating process only starts when you ask for it, you might need to wait a few minutes before the water reaches the desired temperature.
 The same delay will happen when you turn the hot tap off and turn the cold tap on because there will still be some hot water left in the pipe.

-A tankless water heater will most likely be beneficial for your family only if you make the right choice.
+A tankless water heater will benefit your family only if you make the right choice.
 Besides its pros and cons, it is also crucial to know the options on the market.
-Browse as many models as possible and compare their specifications to see which one best meets your requirements.
+Browse as many models as possible and compare their specifications to see which best meets your requirements.